unimarkup/specification/Frontend/AtomicBlocks.md

 A row must be closed with `|`, followed by optional row attributes.
 At least one whitespace must be between `|` and the content of a table entry.
 Every new line is treated as a new table row, except tables starting with `+|`, denoting a multi row.
-An optional table division may be added with three or more `-`, followed by a table division definition that must be enclosed in parentheses.
+An optional table division may be added with three or more `-`, followed by an optional table division definition that must be enclosed in parentheses.
 Heading rows start with `#|` and footer rows with `_|`.

 **Note:** Header rows are only allowed before the first normal or footer row.

-**Note:** Footer rows are only allowed at the end of table.
+**Note:** Footer rows are only allowed at the end of a table.

 By default, all table [captions](#caption) are added to the list `{%tableCaptions}`.

 - **Table entry**

-  A table entry is identified by the combining the row and column number.
+  A table entry is identified by combining the row and column number.
 Row numbering starts at the top with 1 and increases by one for every new row.
   Column numbering starts at the left with 1 and increases by one for every new column.
   With this numbering, the entry at row=1 column=1 is the top left entry.